 At the top of the trail wander around the jumble of boulders.
 Descend about fifty feet on the other side on an obvious trail, park yourself on a rock and admire the back views of the Third Flatiron.

-The descent on the Boulder Flatirons hike between the First and Second Flatiron
+The descent between the First and Second Boulder Flatiron

 Do you dare peer over the edge?